kabirrgrover/kabirrgrover/README.md

 ## 📚 What I'm learning right now
 • Scaling AI systems
+• Exploring reinforcement learning, multimodal models, and large language models
+• MCP Servers
 • Better product design and UX
 • Modern mobile architectures
 • Ethical and responsible deployment of AI
-• Hardcore AI: exploring reinforcement learning, multimodal models, and large language models

 ## 🎓 About me
 I study Computer Science at the University of Maryland with a minor in Innovation and Entrepreneurship.
 I like taking ideas from notes to real products.
 I try to ship something new every month.